bitrip-code/api-dev-documentation/README.md

 ## `PUT: /label/attachment/{labelID}`

-Edit one or multiple label attachments.
+- This endpoint allows you to edit one or multiple label attachments.

-Example request:
+### Example Request

 ```js
 fetch(